DallanQ/lotr_journeys_in_middle_earth/Manual.md

 If a hero reaches both of their limits, they perform two last stands in the order of their choice.

-A last stand includes a test—if the hero fails the test, they are defeated.
+A last stand includes a test—if the hero fails the test, they are **defeated**.
 The hero is removed from the board and the party loses the adventure in the next shadow phase unless they complete the final objective.
 If the hero passes the test, they follow the instructions provided by the app.

 ## SUFFERING DAMAGE EXAMPLE ( page 12)